mousebrains/goflow/docs/spatial_transferability.md

 The figure below is an example stage-1 fold map from a larger LLC-domain demo.
 It shows held-out fold locations with the selected-checkpoint velocity and gradient R2 values.
 It is included to illustrate limitations of the existing GOFLOW approach under spatial transfer, not to introduce a new method.
+In the plot g referes to gradient (an average of the vorticity R2 and strain magnitude R2) and v to velocity R2.
+Note the wide variability of the gradient accuracy from a 0.5 to as low as 0.19.

 ![Stage 1 spatial transferability demo](figures/spatial_transfer_stage1.png)